maerifat/SarabCraft/README.md

 ## Typical Workflows

-- **Custom model onboarding** — register a new image, audio, or ASR model in **Settings > Models**, choose the workflows it should support, and immediately reuse it across the platform
+- **Custom model onboarding** — register a new image, text, audio, or ASR model in **Settings > Models**, choose the workflows it should support, and immediately reuse it across the platform
-- **Targeted image evasion** — craft one adversarial image, inspect predictions, verify distortion, and export the result
+- **Targeted evasion** — craft one adversarial image or text, inspect predictions, verify distortion, and export the result
 - **Batch attack study** — run the same attack across multiple inputs and identify success-rate trends
 - **Model robustness sweep** — test one attack against many architectures to see which families are fragile
 - **Transfer validation** — check whether adversarial examples survive across cloud APIs, local models, and custom plugins